meerrec/random-notes/general/mightdo-list.md

 - Drum machine or Avator generator based on Github contribution

 - Place to keep track of all the running AWS instances and node servers with port
+    - Having a database to read and write data